 While these accidents do happen, it is statistically rare for a school bus to be involved in a fatal crash.
 From 1998 to 2008, there were nearly 415,00 fatal motor vehicle accidents according to the National Highway Traffic Safety Administration (NHTSA).
 Of those, only about 1,500 involved a school bus, that’s less than one percent.

 Should School Buses Have Seat Belts?

 With nearly 20 years experience of handling car accident cases, I can say with total certainty seat belts save lives in the event of a car crash.
 We undoubtedly teach our kids to buckle up when they get in a car.
 Why not keep the massage consistent across all modes of motor transportation?

 The true cost for requiring seat belts on school buses is a legitimate argument.
-Most school districts simply can’t afford new buses, let alone an entire fleet of buses equipped with seat belts.
+Most school districts simply can’t afford new buses, let alone an entire fleet of buses equipped with seat belts or going back and retrofitting old ones.
 Some argue requiring seat belts would in turn force more students to find their own mode of transportation since the school district would not be able to provide as many buses.

 The Current State of School Bus Safety

 Riding on a school bus is safe.
 Road accidents happen, but some form of driver negligence is typically to blame.
 New regulations and laws aim to enhance children’s safety on the bus, but these regulations can’t prevent an accident.
 Adding seat belts to a school bus might end up saving lives.
 It also would prove to be a massive endeavor to establish seat belts in school buses as the standard law.

 On average, there are about 2,000 child deaths from motor vehicle accidents every year.
 (NHTSA) Comparably, school-transportation-related crashes account for an average of 134 fatalities per year.